gentics/mesh/README.md

 ## Gentics CMP

 Gentics CMP (Content Management Platform) is composed of the following components: Gentics CMS, Gentics Mesh, and Gentics Portal.
 Gentics CMS and Mesh are available as both open-source software (OSS) and Enterprise Edition (EE).
 Gentics Portal Java and PHP can only be acquired with the Enterprise Edition.
-The following features are only available with the EE and can be acquired individually.
+You can find the EE features here: TODO.
 For more information about the EE, please contact [sales@gentics.com](mailto:sales@gentics.com).

-Licensed EE features:

-- Mesh SQL with support for Oracle, MSSQL, Postgres, MySQL, or MariaDB
-    - Mesh OSS only supports noSQL for OrientDB.
-- Mesh Cluster
-- Mesh Acta Nova Plugin
-- Mesh Search Plugin
-- Mesh Comment Plugin
-- Mesh Like Plugin
-- Mesh Keycloak Plugin
-- Mesh Favorite Plugin
-- Mesh Must Read Plugin
-- Helm Charts for CMP
-- CMS Multichanneling
-- CMS Form & Analysis tool
-- CMS Clustering
-- CMS Content Staging
-- CMS Advanced Search
-- CMS Siteimprove Integration
-- CMS Asset Management
-- CMS Link Checker
-- CMS Usersnap Integration
-- CMS Keycloak Integration

-For more information about Gentics CMP, please visit: https://www.gentics.com/infoportal/

 Here are the links to our open-source projects: